 Nothing seems to faze Bill Miller.
 Not a wildly vacillating hard-drive market, not gross margins that rise and fall with the phases of the moon — not even an industry in which one month’s shipping delay can splash red all over the bottom line.
 That supreme unflappability has served Quantum Corp. well.
 With Miller as chairman and CEO, the Milpitas, Calif., company has become the hard-drive industry’s volume leader — shipping an impressive 4.1 million units in its most recent second quarter.
+This compares well to the hard drive recovery price leader.
 Now, with the October acquisition of Digital Equipment Corp.’s storage business, Miller aims to overtake arch-rival Seagate Technology Inc. to make Quantum the revenue leader as well.

 If anyone can do it, Miller can.
 But not with the seat-of-the-pants management style that characterizes so much of the computer industry.
 No, Miller is a by-the-book kind of CEO — and his book is a classic MBA text.
 “Quantum tends to act less tactically in that they approach an opportunity for the long term,” says Alexa McCloughan, vice president of storage research at International Data Corp., in Framingham, Mass.
 “They are a very cerebral company.”

 That thoughtfulness could soon become a prerequisite — especially in an industry that expects prices to erode an astounding 10 percent to 12 percent each quarter, and where 6 percent operating margins are considered fat.
 Such constraints require a business model that many believe presage changes for the entire computer industry.
 The reason: With its nine-month product cycles and heavy emphasis on manufacturing flexibility, the hard-drive market inhabits the economic landscape of a maturing industry.